A Once in a (Wild-) Lifetime Experience

 Your educational close encounter experience with Jenny’s rescued wild animals lasts for about 3 3/4 hours.
 We start you off with a coconut drink at our reception and the mandatory safety briefing.

 Afterwards, we go straight into action with a beautiful display of talent from our fantastic zebra stallion Chaka.
 Our experienced animal trainer Jenny will show you how 100% positive reinforcement only animal handling works.
 It is based on trust and rewarding only.
 Guests can feed, touch and get hands on with Chaka.
-You will also visit Maurice and Mortina, our handsome little Bush Babies who love nothing more than a bit of attention and pasta.
+You will visit Maurice, Max, Monchichi and Mortina, our handsome little Bush Baby monkeys.
+They love nothing more than a bit of attention and pasta.
 From here we move to our Vervet monkeys and our ring-tailed lemurs which are living with some more rescued animals in harmony together.

 We encourage guests to get involved with feeding these loveable critters.
 You have even more fun if you don’t mind getting your hands a little dirty.